raktim1988/MyTestSerenitywithCucumberBDD6/README.md

-# TestAssignmentAdidas
+# TestAssignmentABNAmro
-The purpose of the assignment is to Automate the e-Commerce site of Adidas-UK
+The purpose of the assignment is to Automate the e-Commerce site of ABN Amro- provate banking

+Language used :

+    Java 11
+    Cucumber - gherkin language

 Framework used :

     Selenium with Cucumber BDD : Feature driven testing

+Design Pattern :

+    Page Object Mmodel

     Surefire Plugin for reporting